Screen printing: 1960s to present

 Credit is given to the artist Andy Warhol for popularising screen printing as an artistic technique.
 Warhol's silk screens include his 1962 Marilyn Diptych, which is a portrait of the actress Marilyn Monroe printed in bold colours.
 Warhol was supported in his production by master screen printer Michel Caza, a founding member of Fespa.

+Robert Rauschenberg began silkscreening in 1962 after visiting Warhol's studio and seeing the paintings he was making with the process.
+Between October 1962 and June 1964 Rauschenberg used some fifty screens across numerous works, moving in 1963 from a largely black-and-white palette to bright colour.

+In Britain the medium was taken up through Kelpra Studio in London, where the printer Chris Prater worked with artists including Eduardo Paolozzi.
+Paolozzi's portfolio As Is When (1965), twelve prints on the ideas of Ludwig Wittgenstein, was his most ambitious use of the process; the art historian Alex Potts has written that Prater's involvement made the series "into something of a collaborative effort".

 Sister Mary Corita Kent gained international fame for her vibrant serigraphs during the 1960s and 1970s.
 Her works were rainbow coloured, contained words that were both political, and fostered peace and love and caring.

 American entrepreneur, artist and inventor Michael Vasilantone started to use, develop, and sell a rotatable multicolour garment screen printing machine in 1960.
 Vasilantone later filed for a patent on his invention in 1967 granted number 3,427,964 on 18 February 1969.
 The original machine was manufactured to print logos and team information on bowling garments, but was soon directed to the new fad of printing on T-shirts.
 The Vasilantone patent was licensed by multiple manufacturers and the resulting production and boom in printed T-shirts made this garment screen printing machine popular.
 Screen printing on garments currently accounts for over half of the screen printing activity in the United States.

 Graphic screen-printing is widely used today to create mass- or large-batch produced graphics, such as posters or display stands.
 Full colour prints can be created by printing in CMYK (cyan, magenta, yellow and black).

 Screen printing lends itself well to printing on canvas.
 Andy Warhol, Arthur Okamura, Robert Rauschenberg, Roy Lichtenstein, Harry Gottlieb and many other artists have used screen printing as an expression of creativity and artistic vision.

 Another variation, digital hybrid screen printing, is a union between analog screen printing and traditional digital direct-to-garment printing, two of the most common textile embellishment technologies in use today.
 Essentially, digital hybrid screen printing is an automatic screen-printing press with a CMYK digital enhancement located on one of the screen print stations.
 Digital hybrid screen printing is capable of variable data options, creating endless customizations, with the added ability of screen print specific techniques.